SpectralSequences/sseq/README.md

 # Overview
 The project is seperated into two parts --- the Rust backend and the javascript/HTML frontend.
 The Rust backend is compiled into web assembly for use by the javascript, but can also be run and tested separately.

+A live and cutting-edge version of the web interface can be found at [https://hoodmane.github.io/rust_ext/](https://hoodmane.github.io/rust_ext/).

 # Javascript/webassembly
 To download javascript dependencies, run
 ```